 The final match type on our list is the negative match type which is entirely different from the rest we have covered here.
 This match type tells AdWords what keywords you don’t want your ads showing for.
 As strange as it may sound, it actually comes in very useful.
 Say you’re selling a paid mobile app then you’ll want to target keywords that include the words paid and buy.
 However, depending on the match type you use your ad might show up for things such as free apps which you don’t want.

 Anyone who’s searching for free apps will be disappointed when they click on your ad and find out it costs money.
 This means no conversion for your and the waste of your PPC budget.
 To stop your ad showing for keywords like this you can tell Google to exclude them from the results.
 By using free as a negative keyword, your ads won’t show up for any keyword that contains the word free.
 It might not sound that amazing, but when this match type is used right, it can save you a lot of money from irrelevant ad clicks.

 So there you have it, all the different Google AdWords match types you need to know.
-Be sure to check your campaigns to see which setting they are on.
+Be sure to check your AdWords campaigns to see which setting they are on.
 This will be important later when you’re planning which match type works the best for you.

 Now the moment you’ve all been waiting for: which match type is the best for your campaign?
 Well, you won’t be happy with the answer…

 As you may have guessed, the best match type is actually ALL of them combined.
 Wait, what?
 How can you use all of them in your campaign?